MV Sporades Star: History

 Saint Eloi was ordered on 24 November 1969 and her keel was laid on 2 January 1971.
 Built by Cantieri Navali di Pietra Ligure, Pietra Ligure, Italy, she was yard number 12 and was launched on 26 February 1972.
 She was due to be delivered in October 1972, but the shipyard went bankrupt after her launch and the unfinished ship was laid up in Genoa.
 Work resumed on 1 July 1972.
 The Italian Government had to finance the completion of the ship, which was delivered to ALA in February 1975.

 Saint Eloi entered service with ALA on the Dover–Dunkerque route on 12 March 1975.
 Her port of registry was Dunkerque and the IMO Number 7207451 was allocated.
 On 23 March 1977, ALA was bought outright by British Rail.
 As she could carry railway wagons, Saint Eloi was classed as a locomotive, being allocated to Class 99 under TOPS.
 Saint Eloi was allocated the TOPS number 99 013.

 On 27 May 1986, Saint Eloi was chartered for four months by SNCF.
 She was employed on the Calais–Dover route.
 She reverted to the Dover–Dunkerque route on 27 September, serving until 24 April 1988 when she was again chartered by SNCF for use between Calais and Dover.
-On 1 May 1987, Saint Eloi was in collision with Cambridge Ferry just outside Dover Harbour.
+On 1 May 1987, Saint Eloi was in collision with Cambridge Ferry just outside the Port of Dover.
 Both ships damaged.
 Saint Eloi was repaired at Dunkerque, re-entering service on 16 May.
 On 23 July 1988, Saint Eloi collided with the breakwater at Dover and suffered a damaged stern. replaced Saint Eloi and Saint Germain on the Calais - Dover route.
 On 8 January 1989, she entered service on the Larne–Stranraer route.
 On 4 March 1989, Saint Eloi entered service on the Dún Laoghaire–Holyhead route, which she operated on until 28 April.
 This enabled the regular ferry St Columba to undergo an overhaul at Bremerhaven, West Germany.
 On 20 May, Saint Eloi was renamed Channel Entente.
 She entered service on the Calais - Dover route on 25 May 1989, serving until the end of the year.